To qualify for EPI|Lifestyle 2022 Scientific Sessions awards, you must meet the following deadlines:

-- October 26, 2020 – Deadline to have an active AHA member account with the sponsoring Council.
+- October 6, 2021 – Deadline to have an active AHA membership with Council sponsoring the award.

 The American Heart Association’s Council on Epidemiology and Prevention (EPI) is offering a travel grant to underrepresented racial and ethnic early career investigators and students to attend the EPI|Lifestyle Scientific Sessions.
 Increased underrepresented racial and ethnic participation at AHA scientific conferences is vital to the AHA and the Council on Epidemiology and Prevention's efforts to address cardiovascular-related health disparities.

 - All applicants for the EPI Underrepresented Racial and Ethnic Groups Travel Grant must be members of the Council at the time of application.
-If you need to become an AHA Professional Member, you should do so no later than October 9 for your member account to be processed in time for the application submission deadline.
+If you need to become an AHA Professional Member, you should do so no later than one week prior to the award deadline for your member account to be processed in time.
 Learn more about AHA Professional Membership.

-- The candidate must be a minority by the standard NIH definition: He or she belongs to a minority group underrepresented in biomedical and behavioral science careers, based on their minority group's representation in the total population.
-This includes American Indians (including Alaskan Natives, Eskimos and Aleutians), Native Hawaiians, and other Pacific Islanders, Blacks or African Americans and Hispanics or Latinos.
+- The individual must be from racial and ethnic groups that have been shown by the National Science Foundation to be underrepresented in health-related sciences on a national basis: This includes Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians, and other Pacific Islanders.
 Other candidates considered a minority are those from medically underserved populations with low socio-economic status and those living in rural areas to include whites.

 - The candidate must be a U.S. citizen, a noncitizen national (born in American Samoa or Swains Island), or a U.S. permanent resident.